Studies suggest that the majority of truck accidents are caused by a small percentage of commercial vehicle drivers.

 - Steering column with loose bolts or positioning parts, steering wheel not properly secured

-- Suspension with cracked, broken, loose or missing bolts, spring hangers and other positioning parts
+- Suspension with cracked, broken, loose or missing bolts, spring hangers, and other positioning parts

-- Dialing a cell phone
+- Dialing a cell phone while driving the truck

 - Making notes on a pad or notebook

 - Difficult tasks like cleaning side truck mirrors

 How Do You Prove Fault In an Investigation?

 In any truck or 18 wheeler accident, a proper investigation is critical to determine responsibility.
 Insurance companies investigate immediately after a truck accident.
 Our lawyers have extensive experience handling truck accident cases of all types.
 We can help you investigate to get the truck accident settlement you deserve.

 To determine the cause of a truck accident we investigate safety inspection reports, security of the load, maintenance logs, GPS logs, and state and federal certifications to determine what responsibility the truck driver holds.

 We also examine skid marks, gather witness testimony, and examine driving conditions and other critical accident scene evidence.